“Every day, millions of midwives globally are determined to provide sexual and reproductive healthcare to women.”

 We find them in hospitals, in maternity clinics, in homes.
 Being a midwife means supporting a woman through every step of her reproductive life, whether that is assisting her through the birth of a child, supporting her to end a pregnancy, or providing life-saving care following an unsafe abortion.
 With a breadth of knowledge and skills, midwives play a vital role in ensuring women can exercise their sexual and reproductive rights.

-In Nepal, we find Tika, a qualified midwife and an MSI Lady.
-Working in remote areas of the country, people often need to walk far to access her services, something that for many became impossible during the nationally-imposed lockdown due to COVID-19.
+Working in remote areas of the country, people often need to walk far to access services, something that for many became impossible during the nationally imposed lockdown due to COVID-19.
 “I am still providing services, but they are limited.
 People often need to walk far to reach me and the lockdown has meant they are unable to get here.”

 Despite the challenges, Tika remained determined to do whatever she could to serve the women in her community.
 When we spoke to her she had walked four hours to deliver contraception to a woman who had asked her to come over.
 “No pandemic should prevent women from accessing sexual and reproductive health services.”